Diocese of Richmond: 1800 to 1820

 With the 1786 passage of the Virginia Statute for Religious Freedom, proposed by future US President Thomas Jefferson, Catholics were granted religious freedom in the new State of Virginia.
-Reverend Jean Dubois, accompanied by several French priests and letters of introduction from the Marquis de Lafayette, arrived in Norfolk in August 1791. in December 1791, the Virginia General Assembly invited Dubois to celebrate a Mass in the courtroom of the new Virginia State House.
-This was the first Mass conducted anywhere in Richmond.
+Reverend Jean Dubois, accompanied by several French priests and letters of introduction from the Marquis de Lafayette, arrived in Norfolk in August 1791. in December 1791, the Virginia General Assembly invited Dubois to celebrate a mass in the courtroom of the new Virginia State House.
+This was the first mass conducted anywhere in Richmond.

 Future US President James Monroe hosted Dubois in Richmond until he was able to rent a house there.
 Dubois later opened a school to teach French, the classics and arithmetic.
 Virginia Governor Patrick Henry helped Dubois learn English.
-For two years, Dubois mainly celebrated Mass in rented rooms or at the homes of Richmond's few Catholic families.
+For two years, Dubois mainly celebrated mass in rented rooms or at the homes of Richmond's few Catholic families.

 According to tradition, Alexandria had a log chapel with an unknown resident Catholic priest by 1776.
 Reverend John Thayer from Boston was stationed at the chapel in 1794.
 Reverend Francis Neale erected a brick church in Alexandria in 1796 and constructed a larger one there in 1811.
-Reverend Anthony Kohlmann and future Bishop Benedict Fenwick frequently officiated in Alexandria.
+The Jesuit Anthony Kohlmann and future Bishop Benedict Fenwick frequently officiated in Alexandria.

 The first Catholic church in Norfolk was St. Patrick's in 1791.
 Its parishioners were refugees who had fled France after the French Revolution in 1789.
 It is the oldest parish in the diocese.
-Around 1796, Reverend James Bushe started building new church in Norfolk.
+Around 1796, the priest James Bushe started building new church in Norfolk.
 He was succeeded there by the future Archbishop Leonard Neale.